afuentesdp90/Node-assessment/README.md

 npm start
 ```

+I've created two functions to insert data into database.
+There are in /server/loaddata.js.
+If you don't have any data base, please call this two functions before continue.

 First of all, generate your token.
 You can find email and password (password is the user name) here http://www.mocky.io/v2/5808862710000087232b75ac

 ```